aya-zid/ISIMM_website/README.md

   registration))

+  (the passwords are encrypted (i used spring security) so even the admin himself won't be able to know a student password after adding it to the database unless he memorized it or saved it somewhere else

+  so if a student forget their password they can contact the admin and ask tbem for a new password )

   . manage the news (the updates) : add a new , delete a new , edit a new , check the news list , check the notifcations (in the notifications the admin will find the messages sent by normal users from the

   "contact us" in the menu bar of the home page

+- the student can :

+  . check their profile informations

+  . check the timetable

+  . check their marks

+  . check the news